Power News We love to talk!

 NTPC also plans to replace two power plants at Talcher ( 5x 200MW) and Singrauli (5x200MW) with 2×660 MW for each location.
 The estimated cost would be Rs 7 crore per MW, Biswal said, adding that Talcher would be commissioned by 2021 and the Singrauli plant would come up in less than three years.
 The old plants would be dismantled after the new ones are commissioned.
 Both the plants would come up on the land adjacent to the existing power units, Biswal said.

-- Coal India hits new low on missing production target Read more
+- Coal India misses April-Sept production target by 11.43 mt Read more